cosmos/ibc-go/docs/apps/transfer/01_concepts.md

 allow updates via governance, such as Tendermint clients.

-In addition to this, it's important to mention that a token must be sent back along the exact route that it took originally un order to return it to its original form on the source chain (eg: the Cosmos Hub for the `uatom`).
+In addition to this, it's important to mention that a token must be sent back along the exact route that it took originally in order to return it to its original form on the source chain (eg: the Cosmos Hub for the `uatom`).
 Sending a token back to the same chain across a different channel will **not** move the token back across its timeline.
 If a channel in the chain history closes before the token can be sent back across that channel, then the token will not be returnable to its original form.

-## Security Considerations
+## Security considerations

 For safety, no other module must be capable of minting tokens with the `ibc/` prefix.
 The IBC transfer module needs a subset of the denomination space that only it can create tokens in.